mosi-sol/Solidity101/collection-5/readme.md

 Reviews: The review system could be implemented on a blockchain as a smart contract.
 This would ensure that reviews are genuine, as they would be recorded on the blockchain and could not be manipulated or deleted.

-Loyalty program: Booking.com's loyalty program could also be implemented on a blockchain as a smart contract.
+Loyalty program: Booking[dot]com's loyalty program could also be implemented on a blockchain as a smart contract.
 This would allow users to earn and redeem loyalty points directly on the blockchain, with the smart contract automatically managing the points and rewards.

-Overall, implementing parts of the Booking.com process on a blockchain as smart contracts could increase transparency, security, and efficiency by removing intermediaries and automating processes.
+Overall, implementing parts of the Booking[dot]com process on a blockchain as smart contracts could increase transparency, security, and efficiency by removing intermediaries and automating processes.
 However, it's important to note that implementing such a system would require significant technical expertise and resources.

 ### smartcontract
 Sure, I can provide an example of how smart contracts could be implemented using Solidity, a programming language specifically designed for creating smart contracts on the Ethereum blockchain.
 Here are some examples: